-NYCHA Journal says they are "hand-delivered to each of the 178,000 apartments in NYCHA's 334 public housing developments throughout the five boroughs."
+- The School ran both English and Spanish language ads in the New York City Housing Authority Journal.
+On their website, the NYCHA Journal says they are "hand-delivered to each of the 178,000 apartments in NYCHA's 334 public housing developments throughout the five boroughs."
 It was also be distributed to more than 10,000 NYCHA employees, and mailed to elected officials and community leaders.
-It was also available through email subscription. • The School ran both online and in-print Spanish language ads in El Diario - a Spanish language daily newspaper with high circulation throughout Brooklyn. • The School partnered with El Diario to send a direct Spanishlanguage email to families that live within our school zip-codes and have school-aged children. • The School ran advertisements for enrollment on buses with strategic routes throughout the CSDs we serve in Brooklyn. • Additionally, we implemented an MTA bus shelter advertisement in high pedestrian traffic areas of the neighborhoods in which our schools are located to reach families from within our community school district.
-The bus shelter advertisements included school-specific information as well as information about our schools, programs, and populations served.
-The School visited the NYCHA sites within our neighborhood on multiple occasions to hang flyers, leave applications and speak with residents to ensure that The school will continue the efforts at left to recruit economically disadvantaged students, and will also: • Implement a more robust community canvassing plan that involves current families. • Expand digital advertising efforts to reach a broader population.
+It was also available through email subscription. - The School ran both online and in-print Spanish language ads in El Diario a Spanish language daily newspaper with high circulation throughout Brooklyn. - The School partnered with El Diario to send a direct Spanish-language email to families that live within our school zip-codes and have school-aged children. - The School ran advertisements for enrollment on buses with strategic routes throughout the CSDs we serve in Brooklyn. - Additionally, we implemented an MTA bus shelter advertisement in high pedestrian traffic areas of the neighborhoods in which our schools are located to reach families from within our community school district.
+The bus shelter advertisements included school-specific information as well as information about our schools, programs, and populations served. - The School visited the NYCHA sites within our neighborhood on multiple occasions to hang flyers, leave applications and speak with residents to ensure that residents of these locations were aware of our school and have the necessary information and materials needed to apply.

+The school will continue the efforts at left to recruit economically disadvantaged students, and will also:

+- Implement a more robust community canvassing plan that involves current families. - Expand digital advertising efforts to reach a broader population.